Jonathan Isaac: Personal life

 Isaac is one of six children born to Jackie Allen.
 He has one older sister, two older brothers, and two younger brothers.
 Isaac is of Puerto Rican descent due to his maternal grandfather and is eligible to play for the Puerto Rican national team.

-Isaac is a Christian conservative who has preached at Jump Ministries Global Church in Orlando.
+Isaac was raised as a Christian and attended church but did not embrace his religion until after he entered the NBA.
+He has preached at Jump Ministries Global Church in Orlando.

+Isaac developed anxiety as a middle school student when he struggled to fit in as a black student among predominantly white classmates.
+His anxiety persisted through his college season and early NBA years.

-In a July 31, 2020 game against the Brooklyn Nets in the NBA Bubble, Isaac was the only player to stand during the U.S. national anthem.
-When asked about this decision after the game, he responded, "I believe that black lives matter.
-A lot went into my decision ...
-It's my thought that kneeling or wearing a 'Black Lives Matter' t-shirt don't go hand in hand with supporting black lives."
+In a July 31, 2020, game against the Brooklyn Nets in the NBA Bubble, Isaac was the only player to stand during the U.S. national anthem.
+When asked about this decision after the game, he responded:

 Isaac spoke at the ReAwaken America Tour on standing during the anthem and declining the COVID-19 vaccine.
+Isaac is a national conservative and has spoken at the annual National Conservatism Conference.

+On September 18, 2021, Isaac married his fiancée, Takita Nicole Thomas.